Inferring the causal effect of journals on citations: Model and Bayesian inference

 We can also analyse the variance of $C_i(t)$ and obtain the recursion

 Since $\Cov(C_i(t - 1), c_i(t)) > 0$ this recursion yields a variance $\Var(C_i(t))$ that is larger than the expected value.
 Hence, there is considerable uncertainty in citations in this model, even for an exact $\latcitrate_i$ and $\journalcitmult_j$.
 This means that even for specific $\latcitrate_i$ and $\journalcitmult_j$, the distribution of citations would be quite skewed.
-It is therefore possible that skewed citation distributions within a journal emerge, even if latent citation rates $\latcitrate_i$ are homogeneously distributed, as suggested by \citeauthor{Waltman2017}.\cite{Waltman2017}
+It is therefore possible that skewed citation distributions within a journal emerge, even if latent citation rates $\latcitrate_i$ are homogeneously distributed \citep{Waltman2017}.

-This result is mostly due to the rich-get-richer effect, also known as Matthew effect or cumulative advantage, which is frequently argued to explain the high variance and skewness observed in most citation distributions, dating back to\;\citet{DeSollaPrice1976}.
+This result is mostly due to the rich-get-richer effect, also known as Matthew effect or cumulative advantage, which is frequently argued to explain the high variance and skewness observed in most citation distributions, dating back to early literature in scientometrics \citep{DeSollaPrice1976}.
 Without the rich-get-richer effect, citations $C_i(t)$ would simply be Poisson distributed around $\sum_{\tau=0}^t \citrate_i(t) f_i(t) m $ according to this model.
 In that case, citation distributions tend to be less skewed for specific $\latcitrate_i$, so that the skewness in citation distributions may require a more heterogeneous distribution of $\latcitrate_i$.
 We cannot distinguish between these two alternative possibilities based on our empirical observations.
-In line with previous literature, we assume the presence of a rich-get-richer effect.
-It would be interesting to empirically substantiate the rich-get-richer effect, but this goes beyond the scope of this paper.
+It would be interesting to empirically substantiate the cumulative advantage effect for citations, but this goes beyond the scope of this paper.
+In line with previous literature, we assume the presence of a cumulative advantage effect in our model.